 - Wrap up warm with several layers of clothing, and wear a sweat absorbing base layer along with a rain and windproof jacket.
 You’ll lose a lot of heat from your head so always make sure you’re wearing a woolly hat, and wear gloves and thick socks to keep your extremities toasty.

 - I can’t overstate how important good quality boots are in Scotland.
 Get a pair that has good grips and are waterproof, and make sure they have supportive ankle protection.
-I personally swear by Berghaus boots as although they’re a wee bit more expensive they last much longer than cheaper brands, plus they’re supremely comfy.
+I personally swear by Berghaus boots, as although they’re a wee bit more expensive they last much longer than cheaper brands, plus they’re supremely comfy.
+See my guide to the best hiking boots to wear in Scotland for more information.

 - Pack high-energy food and drink to replenish the energy you’ll be burning off in the cold.
 With regard to water, bear in mind that you should take 2 litres per person, per day, and each litre weighs 1 kg.
 I take two bottles on my winter walks, one insulated Thermos for a cup of hot tea down the road, and a tough metal water bottle to stay hydrated.